 Amanda Carlson, RD, director of performance nutrition at Athletes’ Performance, says, “Studies have shown that being just half a liter dehydrated can increase your cortisol levels,”.
 Cortisol is one of the stress hormones.
 Dehydration causes delirium.
 It presents as dementia in the elderly and the very ill.
 It has been reported that older people have reduced thirst relative to younger people.
 Moreover, in older people, some factors like incontinence, restricted mobility, renal insufficiency, and drug side effects can complicate fluid intake and maintenance of water balance.

 Dehydration-induced cognitive deficits can be reversed by reintroducing fluids under conditions of mild dehydration.
 Water ingestion has opposite effects on cognitive performance as it increases alertness.
 It is stated that the brain volume significantly increases by about 0.36% between the dehydrated and rehydrated states.
 So be sure to actively drink a lot of water to avoid becoming dehydrated.
-Plain water is the best option for staying hydrated however, several other drinks and foods that can help, too.
+Plain water is the best option for staying hydrated however, several other drinks and foods can help, too.
 For example, fruit and vegetable juices, herbal teas, and milk add to the amount of water you get each day.
 Sports drinks can also help to stay hydrated but if you are planning on exercising properly.
 Soft drinks contain electrolytes and carbohydrates that can increase your energy and help your body absorb water.
 If staying hydrated is difficult for you, here are some tips that can help: